CivicaDigital/NodeJsDojo/README.md

 };
 ```

 Run this in the terminal by running `node event-loop/messageLogger.js` and you should see a message printed every second for 5 seconds.
+The `setTimeout` function schedules execution of a one-time callback after a delay (in ms).
 It's important to remember that `setTimeout` is not actually part of V8 - it's an API provided by Node (the browser equivalent is `window.setTimeout` from the JavaScript API).
 The following diagram describes what happens between the *call stack* and *event queue* as these messages are logged:

 ![Node's Event Loop](./images/2-EventLoop.png)